sg893052/sonic-buildimage/manageability/mgmt-framework/db_stats.md

 - Send SIGUSR2 (or the re-configure signal) to the rest_server to reconfigure
 - Reconfiguration, with a detectable change, clears the stats.
 - Perform the operations which need to have their DB usage instrumented.
-- Statistics are viewable using the GET method on https://ipaddress/debug/stats.
+- Statistics from REST server are viewable using the GET method on https://ipaddress/debug/stats.
 - Statistics are cleared using the DELETE method.
+- Statistics from Telemetry server can be managed using `GetStats` and `ClearStats` gRPC APIs from the "Debug" gNOI service

 # Examples